rohitrishim/accuknox-help/docs_sample/manage_policies/manage_policies.md

 -   Labels

     -   Labels are used to select specified endpoints (in most cases it will be pods) and nodes.

+### **Create/Add Network Policy**

+To set up the network security policies select policy type to be Network-ingress or Network-egress when you define policy type.

+select 'Create/Add Policy' -> 'Policy type' -> 'Network-ingress/Network-egress'

+### **Create/Add Kubearmor(System) Policy**

+To set up the application security policies select policy type to be System when you define policy type.

+select 'Create/Add Policy' → 'Policy type' -> 'System'

 ### **Add Rules**